CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 ### Future

+* Document how to set up and update the Gaia, Sisyphus, RabbitMQ, and Kafka servers on GCE.
+  * Periodically security updates and apt-get upgrades.
+  * Occasionally pull new Docker images to the Sisyphus server disk image and delete old ones.
+  * Occasionally trim journalctl.
+  * Sisyphus disk images are in an "image family" so new ones supersede older ones and we can revert back if a new one doesn't work.
+Do the same with the other server types.
 * Test other ways to open a secure connection to the Gaia workflow server.
 * Make Sisyphus create the psuedo "directory" entries in Cloud Storage so we can use `gcsfuse` without `--implicit-dirs`.